 To be admitted to the EdD or PhD program a candidate is normally required to have the equivalent of a University of Alberta MEd degree.
-Under certain circumstances it is possible to enter with the equivalent of the BEd degree, but in such instances potential candidates must plan at least three years of continuous attendance.
+Under certain circumstances it is possible to enter with the equivalent of the BEd degree, but in such instances potential candidates may be required to complete additional course requirements.
 Successful teaching experience is also a prerequisite for admission into an EdD or a PhD program.